Best Of

 How accurate are financial planning projections?

 No projection is a prediction.
-Monte Carlo simulations (Empower, NewRetirement) show probability ranges, which is more honest than single-number projections.
-Use planning tools to understand the ballpark and stress-test your plan against bad scenarios — not as precise forecasts.
+Monte Carlo simulations (like Empower and NewRetirement use) show you a range of outcomes, which is more honest than a single magic number.
+Think of planning tools as a way to stress-test your plan against bad scenarios—not as crystal balls.

 Do I need a financial planner or can an app replace one?